obonaventure/cnp3/Missions/S2/abp.rst

 4. The CRCs are efficient error detection codes that are able to detect :

  - all errors that affect an odd number of bits
- - all errors that affect a string a bits which is shorter than the length of the CRC
+ - all errors that affect a sequence of bits which is shorter than the length of the CRC

- Experiment with one implementation of CRC-32 to verify that this is indeed the case.
+ Carry experiments with one implementation of CRC-32 to verify that this is indeed the case.

 5. Checksums and CRCs should not be confused with secure hash functions such as MD5 defined in :rfc:`1321` or SHA-1 described in :rfc:`4634`.
 Secure hash functions are used to ensure that files or sometimes packets/segments have not been modified.
 Secure hash functions aim at detecting malicious changes while checksums and CRCs only detect random transmission errors.
 Perform some experiments with hash functions such as those defined in the http://docs.python.org/library/hashlib.html python hashlib module to verify that this is indeed the case.